reindexer

 For all types of vector indexes, the metric and the dimension should be explicitly specified.
 Vectors of only the specified dimension can be inserted and searched in the index.

-The initial size start_size can optionally be specified for brute force и hnsw indexes, which helps to avoid reallocation and reindexing.
+The initial size start_size can optionally be specified for brute force and hnsw indexes, which helps to avoid reallocation and reindexing.
 The optimal value is equal to the size of the fully filled index.
 A much larger start_size value will result in memory overuse, while a much smaller start_size value will slow down inserts.
 Minimum and default values are 1000.

 Automatic embedding of vector indexes is also supported.
 It is expected that the vector generation service is configured.
 Its URL is needed, and the basic index fields are specified.
 Contents of the base fields are passed to the service, and the service returns the calculated vector value.